-The timing and topics of discussions with the U.S. Food and Drug Administration, or FDA, regarding the New Drug

-Application, or NDA, for REMOXY ER (oxycodone) capsules CII, or REMOXY;

-[•] the timing of the planned resubmission of the NDA for REMOXY;

-'development activities to potentially support obtaining approval of REMOXY by the FDA;

-our plans to rely on third parties, including Durect Corporation, or Durect, and Noramco, Inc., or Noramco, to supply us with excipients and active pharmaceutical ingredients and to manufacture REMOXY;

-discussions with potential strategic partners for the development and commercialization of REMOXY;

-the outcome of research and development activities, including, without limitation, development activities for FENROCK[TM] and potential formulation of additional dosage forms of our drug candidates;

-[.] the potential benefits of our drug candidates;

-[.] the utility of protection of our intellectual property;

-[•] expected future sources of revenue and capital and increasing cash needs;

-[•] potential competitors or competitive products;

-[.] market acceptance of our drug candidates and potential drug candidates;

-expectations regarding trade secrets, technological innovations, licensing agreements and outsourcing of certain business functions;

-expenses increasing, interest income decreasing or fluctuations in our operating results;

-[•] operating losses and anticipated operating and capital expenditures;

-· expected uses of capital resources;

-expectations regarding the issuance of shares of common stock to employees pursuant to equity compensation awards net of employment taxes;
+- The timing and topics of discussions with the U.S. Food and Drug Administration, or FDA, regarding the New Drug Application, or NDA, for REMOXY® ER (oxycodone capsules CII), or REMOXY; - the timing of the planned resubmission of the NDA for REMOXY; - development activities to potentially support obtaining approval of REMOXY by the FDA; - the ability of REMOXY to capture a share of the market for extended release opioid drugs; - the status of products and potential products which are competitive with REMOXY and the implications of the FDA requirements for approval of such competitive products; - our plans to rely on third parties, including Durect Corporation, or Durect, and Noramco, Inc., or Noramco, to supply us with excipients and active pharmaceutical ingredients and to manufacture REMOXY; - discussions with potential strategic partners for the development and commercialization of REMOXY; - the outcome of research and development activities, including, without limitation, development activities for FENROCK[TM] and potential formulation of additional dosage forms of our drug candidates; - the potential benefits of our product candidates such as REMOXY, FENROCK, PTI-125 or PTI-125DX including the potential ability of PTI-125 to prevent or reverse amyloid-related Alzheimer's damage or PTI-125DX to diagnose Alzheimer's disease; - the utility of protection of our intellectual property; - expected future sources of revenue and capital and increasing cash needs; - potential competitors or competitive products; - market acceptance of our drug candidates and potential drug candidates; - expectations regarding trade secrets, technological innovations, licensing agreements and outsourcing of certain business functions; - expenses increasing, interest income decreasing or fluctuations in our operating results; - operating losses and anticipated operating and capital expenditures; - expected uses of capital resources; - expectations regarding the issuance of shares of common stock to employees pursuant to equity compensation awards net of employment taxes;

-anticipated hiring and development of our internal systems and infrastructure;

-the sufficiency of our current resources to fund our operations over the next twelve months; and assumptions and estimates used for our disclosures regarding stock-based compensation.
+- anticipated hiring and development of our internal systems and infrastructure; - the sufficiency of our current resources to fund our operations over the next twelve months; and - assumptions and estimates used for our disclosures regarding stock-based compensation.